Cherreads

 Flawless again.

-But somewhere beneath his ribs, something ancient stretched, yawned, and settled in to wait.
+But somewhere inside him, something ancient stretched, yawned, and settled in to wait.

-Kael whispered to the night, voice raw, wondering, terrified.
+Kael whispered to the night, his voice raw, wondering, scared.

 "Bring it."